akylson/yandex-praktikum-data-science-projects/01-yandex-music/README.md

 # Yandex Music Project

 #### Task:
-- Определить как меняются предпочтения слушателей Яндекс.Музыки в зависимости от дня недели.
+- Determine how the preferences of Yandex.Music listeners change depending on the day of the week.

 #### Description:
-- Яндекс.Музыка — это крупный продукт с огромным запасом данных для исследований. Проанализирован режим прослушивания жителями Москвы и Петербурга. Исследована разница между музыкой, которая звучит по дороге на работу в понедельник утром, от той, что играет в среду или в конце рабочей недели.
+- Yandex.Music is a large product with a huge amount of data for research.
+The mode of listening by residents of Moscow and St. Petersburg is analyzed.
+Investigated the difference between music played on the way to work on Monday morning versus music played on Wednesday or at the end of the work week.

 #### Сферы деятельности :
-- Площадки объявлений, Интернет-сервисы, Интернет-магазины, Digital-агенства / Маркетинг / PR / SEO, Стартапы, IT-компания, Услуги для бизнеса [b2b]
+- Advertising platforms, Internet services, Internet shops, Digital-agencies / Marketing / PR / SEO, Startups, IT-company, Business services [b2b]

 #### Used Libraries:
 - Pandas

 #### tags:
-- data science, machine learning, ML, Python, SQL, Git, Pandas, Numpy, Matplotlib, seaborn, Sklearn, Tableau, Spark, Hadoop, R, sci-py, Research, Kaggle, Algorithms, PyTorch, TensorFlow, CatBoost, xgboost, Support vector machines,  градиентный бустинг, нелинейная оптимизация, кластеризация, random forest, descision trees,  regression,  Reinforcement Learning, OpenCV, PIL
+- data science, machine learning, ML, Python, SQL, Git, Pandas, Numpy, Matplotlib, seaborn, Sklearn, Tableau, Spark, Hadoop, R, sci-py, Research, Kaggle, Algorithms, PyTorch, TensorFlow, CatBoost, xgboost, Support vector machines,  Gradient Boosting, nonlinear optimization, clustering, random forest, descision trees,  regression,  Reinforcement Learning, OpenCV, PIL